paubric/python-regression-connectome/README.md

 ### Example
 The [Iris Dataset](https://en.wikipedia.org/wiki/Iris_flower_data_set) data set consists of 50 samples from each of three species of Iris.
 Four features were measured from each sample: the length and the width of the sepals and petals, in centimetres.

 A classical approach is to specificy a task, e.g. predict the petal width from the other features.
 A machine learning model, like a multilayer perceptron would be trained on the (X -> Y) pairs.
-Alternatively, information describing the internal area from the petal width would not be harnessed (Y -> X).
+Alternatively, information describing the sepal width from the petal width would not be harnessed (Y -> X).
 Neither would the information describing the sepal width from the sepal length (X -> X).

 ### Process
 At first, a complete graph is created with a node for each feature (4 in our case).
 Then, a linear regression is trained between every two nodes (for a total of 12 in our Iris case).

 ![Graph](https://github.com/paubric/python-regression-connectome/blob/master/graph.png)

-After training we have obtained the following values for slopes and intercepts.
+After training, we have obtained the following values for slopes and intercepts.
 ```
 (0, 1) [-0.05726823] [0.42088597]
 (0, 2) [1.85750967] [-0.89867058]